Surajk7725/InstaMail/README.md

 # InstaMail

-A Streamlit-based custom email sender application using the OpenAI API for content generation and Mailjet API for email delivery.
+A **Streamlit-based** custom email sender application using the OpenAI API for content generation and Mailjet API for email delivery.

+---

+### Framework Used

+This application is built using **Streamlit**, a Python-based open-source framework for creating interactive web applications.
+Streamlit enables rapid prototyping and seamless integration of APIs, making it ideal for building data-driven dashboards and applications with minimal code.
+---

 ## Features